 When looking at the two side by side, they are similar in many ways, though plantain is bigger.

 The real difference comes in terms of taste, texture, and uses.
 Plantain is primarily treated as a vegetable; and is less sweet (by far – at 6% sugar in relation to bananas 20%) and is far starchier (like a potato).
-That’s why they are most often cooked before consuming.
+That’s why they are most typically cooked before consumption.

-They can be baked, fried, boiled, etc. and hold up well to the cooking process, unlike bananas.
+They can be baked, air-fried, deep-fried, boiled, etc., and hold up well to the cooking process, unlike bananas.
 Plus, they also have more of a ‘dry’ texture in comparison to bananas.